vijayanant/fossick/content/posts/tech-debt.md

 ## What is Tech Debt?

-Our understanding of problem evolves over time, and our code should reflect our current understanding of the problem.
+Our understanding of the problem evolves with time, and our code should reflect our current understanding of the problem.
 We accrue technical debt as the gap between our current level of understanding and the level of understanding reflected by the code grows.
 When we gain experience and understand more